COVID-19 Alert: If you have symptoms or meet risk criteria of

 If off-site, text or email the office your bank transfer receipt to confirm payment.

 Medicare claims will be processed by the administration team.
-A late payment fee of $5 applies to payments not made on the day.
+A late payment fee applies to payments not made on the day.

 Payment can be made by: